Gas, bloating and pregnancy

 How often does passing gas ("farting") happen?

-Gas and bloating occurs for everyone on earth.
+Gas and bloating occur for everyone on earth.
 The normal human actually passes gas up to 12-14 times every day even if they do not know they have gas.
 When a woman is pregnant, the increased levels of progesterone cause the muscles of the body to relax.
 This means all muscles relax including those that help the digestive tract move food out of the body.
 The decrease in digestion times makes for increased gas and increased feelings of bloat.